triflt/comment_task/README.md

-# comment_task
+# Film comments classification
-Comment classification task on "Large Movie Review Dataset"
+Comment classification task on "Large Movie Review Dataset" with web on Dlango and deploy

 You can get dataset from https://github.com/jalbertbowden/large-movie-reviews-dataset